-"... the Court has in many instances refused to treat as manifest errors on the face of the record ... in the following cases:-
+"... the Court has in many instances refused to treat as manifest errors on the face of the record ... in the following cases:- exposition or wrong application of the law."

-- and has to be detected by the process of reasoning;

-- (b) If there are two possible views regarding the interpretation or application of the law;

-- (c) Any ground of appeal;

-- (d) Any erroneous decision;

-- (e) A mere error or wrong view; and

-(f) A different view on a question of law or an erroneous view on a debatable point or a wrong exposition or wrong application of the law."
+- (a) If the error is not self evident and has to be detected by the process of reasoning; - (b) If there are two possible views regarding the interpretation or application of the law; - (c) Any ground of appeal; - (d) Any erroneous decision; - (e) A mere error or wrong view; and - (f) A different view on a question of law or an erroneous view on a debatable point or a wrong